Franz Ritter von Epp: Freikorps and Reichswehr years

-Career in parliament and the Nazi Party
+Career in the Nazi Party

-After leaving the Bavarian People's Party, Epp on 20 May 1928 was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi Party deputies to the Reichstag.
+Epp left the Bavarian People's Party and joined the Nazi Party on 18 May 1928 (membership number 85,475).
+On 20 May 1928, he was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi deputies to the Reichstag.
 He would continue to be elected to the Reichstag in each subsequent election throughout the Weimar and Nazi regimes to 1945, switching to represent constituency 24 (Upper Bavaria-Swabia) at the November 1933 election.
-He served as the Nazi Party's head of its Military-Political Office from 1928 to 1945, and later as leader of the German Colonial Society, an organization devoted to regaining Germany's lost colonies.
-On 31 August 1933 he was made a Reichsleiter, the second highest political rank in the Nazi Party.
-On 3 October 1933, he was also made a member of the Academy for German Law.
-In May 1934 he became head of the NSDAP Office of Colonial Policy until its dissolution in February 1943.